blnote/malba-public/README.md

 - `Reset:` resets the subgraph to the original seed.

 #### MALBA parameters (see publication for details):
-There are 3 parameters controlling the inclusion of a candidate publication.
+There are three parameters controlling the inclusion of a candidate publication.
 A publication is added to the current subgraph if
 - the subgraph cites it at least `DCout` times (an integer)
 - the ratio of its citations that are in the subgraph is at least `DCin` (0.0-1.0)
-- the ratio of its citations that are *citations* of the subgraph ist at least `BC` (0.0-1.0)
+- the ratio of its citations that are *citations* of the subgraph is at least `BC` (0.0-1.0)

-Further there are 2 parameters that limit the growth of the subgraph
+Further there are two parameters limiting subgraph growth
 - `max. graph size`: the maximal size of the subgraph
 - `max. parents`: to avoid an explosion in the number of candidate publications we only include the "parents" (citing publications) of candidates that are cited at most `max. parents` times (e.g. 1000).
 Note that  parents excluded this way may still end up in the candidate set if they cite another less cited candidate.